- Converting a computer game into a board game can open up new target groups.

 2. Fair sharing of profits from adaptations

-3. Mutual consultation and approval rights for implementation
+3. Mutual consultation and approval rights during implementation

 4. Use of the publisher’s distribution channels and marketing network